jachappell/jachappell/README.md

 </details>

 # Quote of the Day
-<p><em>People say don't give homeless people money.
-"They'll only spend it on booze or drugs."
-I think, hey, the guy's living in a box, maybe he needs a drink.</em><br /> -- Jake Johannsen</p>
+<p><em>Isn't pomo really one big cover-up for for the failure of the French to write a truly interesting novel ever since a sports car ate Albert Camus?</em><br /> -- John Leonard</p>